 Residence Hall Association: RHA is an on-campus organization which represents all 12 residence halls.
 The organization serves as a voice for living on campus.
 Meetings are held every Thursday at 5 p.m. in a different residence hall every week.
 RHA holds events to bring those who live in the residence halls together.
 On of the biggest events held is Residents On Campus (ROC) Fest in the fall.
 ROC Fest is a competition between all 12 residence halls and includes events such as relay races, a dance and a cardboard boat race. www.eiu.edu/~rhaorg

-Red Brick Building: The Student Service building, also known as the red brick building, is home to the Office of Financial Aid, Health Education Resource Center and Telecommunication office.
-The Office of Financial Aid contains the Student Employment Office to help students find jobs while in school and assists students in their endeavor to gain financial assistance through both grants and loans.
+Red Brick Building: The Student Service building, also known as the red brick building, is home to the Office of Financial Aid and Scholarships, Health Education Resource Center and Telecommunication office.
+The Office of Financial Aid and Scholarships contains the Student Employment Office to help students find jobs while in school and assists students in their endeavor to gain financial assistance through both grants and loans.
 The Office of Telecommunication is where students pick up their panther card or get a replacement if they lose or break theirs.

 Residence Halls: EIU has 12 on-campus residence halls, 11 which freshmen can live in, for students to live in and call a home away from home.
 Students must live on campus as a freshman and are welcome to live in the halls after their first year.
 Nearly 4,500 students live in residence halls.
 All of the halls offer front desk services where residents can check out vacuums, pots and pans, or board games.
 Mail boxes are located in each lobby as well as tables, chairs and couches for students to hang out or study. www.eiu.edu/~housing